onyeepeace/timelog/README.md

 ```
 # Create a .env file in the root folder of the timelog project.
 Add the following and save:
 $ REACT_APP_TIMELOG_PROJECT_KEY = 'your copied project key'

+# Create a .gitignore file and add the .env file to the .gitignore file so you don't commit the key to github

 # Start the app.
 This will start the app on localhost:3000
 $ yarn start